What’s missing from your plate?

 D. Very rarely

-4. How often do you eat fish?
+4. How often do you eat fish (including oily fish such as salmon or sardines)?

 A. Never